oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 *inside the container*.

-You might find it surprising (I certainly did) to find out that Microsoft Windows has a native XServer even though its not a GNU/Linux system.
+You might find it surprising (I certainly did) to find out that Microsoft Windows has a native XServer even though it's not a GNU/Linux system.
 It's called [WSLg](https://github.com/microsoft/wslg#readme) and it's included as part of the [Windows Subsystem for Linux](https://aka.ms/wslstorepage) (WSL).
 You most likely already have WSL and WSLg installed if you are running [Docker Desktop](https://www.docker.com/products/docker-desktop/) in recent builds of Windows 10 and 11.